Home » Weather Instruments: What Each One Measures and How They Work

 What instruments do meteorologists use to forecast weather?

-Meteorologists use thermometers, barometers, anemometers, hygrometers, rain gauges, radiosonde weather balloons, Doppler radar and weather satellites.
+Meteorologists use thermometers, barometers, anemometers, hygrometers, rain gauges, radiosonde weather balloons, Doppler radar, and weather satellites.
 For home forecasting, a barometer tracking pressure trends and a thermometer are the two most useful instruments.
 A home weather station combines all ground-level measurements.

 What are weather instruments and their uses?